MahammedK/-rafflemania_qa_project_2/README.md

 ### Jenkins

 Docker-compose stage
 After being successfully ran once the docker-compose stage of the jenkinsfile would fail.
 The code for the stage was 'sh "ln -s rafflemania_qa_project_2/docker-compose.yaml building"'.
 It threw an error because for some reason 'building' has already been used.
-To counter this the code was changed 'sh "docker-compose build --parallel"', along with adding credentials to allow unlimited builds to be successful.
+To counter this the code was changed 'sh "docker-compose build --parallel"', to allow unlimited builds to be successful.

 Ansible/Deploy stage failure - Host key verification failed.
 This error could not be resolved.
 Shown below is how I created and used the jenkins ssh-keygen.